MicrosoftDocs/customer-voice/fp-docs/customer-satisfaction-app.md

 - **NPS**: Average NPS of the survey.
 - A bubble chart at the top of the report displaying NPS distribution according to the number of agents.
-- An NPS chart is displaying the trend of average NPS over a period of time.
+- An bar chart displaying the trend of average NPS over a period of time.
 - A grid containing top 10 agents' names and their corresponding NPS.
 You can select an agent's name to see the agent specific data in all other charts.
 - **Key Phrases**: Displays a word cloud of the key phrases used in sentiment analysis.
 You can filter to see only the positive or negative key phrases or all key phrases.